 In addition, documents that contain ambiguous or other carelessly worded statements can lead to antitrust claims, even if they are inaccurate.
 Care in the creation and retention of Meeting documents is critical to avoiding misinterpretations that can lead to costly litigation and other antitrust problems.
 The best policy is to avoid creating unnecessary documents.
 Ensure that all documents are precisely worded.
 You should consult your respective legal counsel, and have them review in advance any documents created at, or from, any Meeting, other than routine correspondence.

 In some instances, these guidelines may be more restrictive than the letter of the Antitrust law.
-But they are designed to ensure compliance with U.S. Antitrust laws and to allow us to have a productive exchange of ideas while protecting TMA, the MMA, our members, and our partners.
+But they are designed to ensure compliance with U.S. Antitrust laws and to allow us to have a productive exchange of ideas while protecting The MIDI Associion, our members, and our partners.